marked-gil/goodwill-events/README.md

 * **Generic Seat Map** (Seat Map page)
 The 'Seat Map' page shows the generic seat map for all the events.
 This SVG seat map can be panned and zoomed, but reservation cannot be made on this page.
 It’s main purpose is only to show the seating arrangement in the venue.
 ![Generic Seat Map page](docs/features_screenshots/seatmap-page.png)

 * **Specific Event's Seat Map**
 The 'Seat Reservation' page (or specific event's seating page) contains the interactive SVG seat map, which can be panned and zoomed.
 In addition, the seats, as represented by the small boxes in the SVG map, can be toggled to select or deselect.
 Also, the selected or reserved seats can be updated and deleted.
 The gray small boxes represents 'available' seats, the blue ones are reserved or 'unavailable' seats, and the green boxes are the current user's 'selected' seats.
 ![Seat Reservation page](docs/features_screenshots/reservation-page.png)

 **RESTRICTING SEAT RESERVATION TO SIGNED-IN MEMBERS ONLY**
 > **User Story [#27](https://github.com/marked-gil/goodwill-events/issues/27):** As a user, I can register as a member and sign in so that I can reserve seats.

 The event's specific 'Seating' or 'Seat Reservation' page can only be accessed by logged-in users.
-When a non-logged-in user attempts to access it by clicking on a ‘Reserve a Seat’ button, they will, instead, be redirected to the Sign In page with a flash message 'You need to sign in to make seat reservations'; and once they sign in, they will be redirected back to the 'Seat Reservation' page for the specific event.
+When a non-logged-in user attempts to access it by clicking on a ‘Reserve a Seat’ button, they will instead be redirected to the Sign In page with a flash message stating 'You need to sign in to make seat reservations'.
+And once they sign in, they will be redirected back to the 'Seat Reservation' page for the specific event.

 ![Seat reservation restricted to signed-in members](docs/features_screenshots/reservation-restricted.png)